 But, on the flip side, an attacker who has carefully planned the attack – and chosen his victim carefully – might not allow you to fight back.

-So, while the moves might not be effective in every single scenario, they are still worth learning.
+So, while the moves might not be effective in every scenario, they are still worth learning.
 They literally could save your life.

 Choosing a Self-Defense Course